LoganLeeTwentyThree/hcc/README.md

 *  `run`    Compile, link, and execute the program
 *  `help`   Print help message or the help of the given subcommand(s)

-## Config
-hcc config files are .toml format files that specify variables for configuring hcc
-`infiles`: A string array of .hc filenames to process
-`outfile`: A string .hc filename to output built .wasm files to
-`docfile` : A string path to output docs to

 ## Args
 hcc supports a currently experimental feature to provide halcyon programs with arguments, like C's `argv`.
 To do so, run with the -p flag and specify one or more string arguments.